Sustainable agriculture: Women

 Women working in sustainable agriculture come from numerous backgrounds, ranging from academia to labour.
-From 1978-2007, in the United States, the number of women farm operators has tripled.
+From 1978 to 2007, in the United States, the number of women farm operators has tripled.
 In 2007, women operated 14 percent of farms, compared to five percent in 1978.
 Much of the growth is due to women farming outside of the "male dominated field of conventional agriculture".

 Growing your own food

-The practice of growing food in the backyard of houses, schools, etc., by families or by communities became widespread in the US at the time of World War I, the Great Recession and World War II, so that in one point of time 40% of the vegetables of the USA was produced in this way.
+The practice of growing food in the backyard of houses, schools, etc., by families or by communities became widespread in the US at the time of World War I, the Great Depression and World War II, so that in one point of time 40% of the vegetables of the USA was produced in this way.
 The practice became more popular again in the time of the COVID-19 pandemic.
-This method permits to grow food in a relatively sustainable way and at the same time make easier for poor people to obtain food.
+This method permits to grow food in a relatively sustainable way and at the same time can make it easier for poor people to obtain food.